 A tag out is when a fielder, while holding the ball in his hand or glove, touches a base runner who is not safe on a base.
-The result is an out, and the base runner is removed from the field and an out is recorded for the defense.
+The result is an out, the base runner is removed from the field, and an out is recorded for the defense.
 If the base runner steps off the bag at any point, he is unsafe and can be tagged out.
-However, it is not considered a tag out, if the fielder drops the ball while making the tag.
+However, the runner being tagged is called safe if the fielder drops the ball while making the tag.

-Missing A Base
+Missing a Base

 Summary of Tag Outs

-- If a fielder has the ball and is near a base runner who is in the process of running between two bases, the fielder can simply touch the base runner with his glove, and the runner is out.
-This is called a tag out.
+- If a fielder has the ball and is near a base runner who is in the process of running between two bases, the fielder can simply touch the base runner with their glove and the runner is out.